Last Updated on March 4, 2026 by Maged kamel

 How to compute critical stress-Table 4-22?-ASD design.

 This is Table 4-22, we are checking the critical stress based on the ASD design.
 For ASD, for K*L/r= 96, (1/Ω)*Fcr= 15.30 ksi, while for K*L/r= 97, (1/Ω)*Fcr= 15.0 ksi.
-So (1/Ω)*Fcr for 96.77 is <15.30 ksi and estimated as (15.30 –(15.30-15.00)* (0.30/1)=15.07 ksi, we will multiply by the gross area A, to get the load for the ASD: (1/Ω)*Pcr =328.50 kips.
+So (1/Ω)*Fcr for 96.77 is <15.30 ksi and is estimated as (15.30 – (15.30-15.00) * (0.30/1)) = 15.07 ksi.
+We will multiply by the gross area A to get the ASD load: (1/Ω)*Pcr = 328.50 kips.

 How to compute critical stress-Table 4-1?-LRFD and ASD design.

 For Fy=50 ksi, for W14x74, theφ*Pn=495 kips, while for the ASD design (1/Ω)*Pcr =329 kips.
-These figures are very close to the values that we have obtained from Table 4-22.
+These figures are very close to the values obtained from Table 4-22.

 Thanks a lot, I hope the information is useful.